 Whether you’re a hiker, prepper, traveler, or just want to be ready for anything – a reliable survival backpack is one of the most important pieces of gear you should own.
-We’ve tested over 50 leading survival packs in real-world conditions and selected the 10 best for you.
+We’ve researched over 50 leading survival packs and selected the 10 best for you.

 You never know when danger may strike and you'll suddenly be in a situation that requires survival gear.
 From earthquakes and tornadoes, from power outages to getting lost in the wilderness – a high-quality emergency backpack is very important.
 After all, it holds all your gear!
-In this review we test the best survival backpacks, plus you’ll get tips on what to put into your pack to survive (more on that below).
+In this buying guide we show you the best survival backpacks, plus share tips on what to put into your pack (more on that below).
 But first, here's what you need to look for when buying your survival backpack!

 Weight is a hugely important factor in making your purchasing decision.
 In general, you want a light backpack.
 The very lightest pack might not be the best choice though since you also need an internal frame.
 We've made sure to only recommend backpacks here that have an ideal balance of weight and functionality.

 A cushy, well-built hip belt is really important but often overlooked.
 The reason you need a good hip belt is that without it you will quickly notice sore spots on your hips and lower back.
 A cushioned hip belt helps to prevent that (especially with heavy gear).
 It helps stabilize and soften the impact of your backpack.